-This one’s going to need a little explanation for the non-Marvel-comics readers.
+This one’s going to need a little explanation for the non-Marvel-comics readers who also haven’t seen this character on Netflix.
 Bear with me.
 The Punisher is a Marvel Comics anti-hero / villain (depending on how he’s being written).
 His name is Frank Castle.
 Castle lost his wife and two young children when they were shot by mobsters, and he became The Punisher in reaction to that.
 His mission is to kill criminals.
 Not stop them and put them in jail like Spider-Man or Captain America do.
 Execute them.

 Garth Ennis wrote many, many issues of the series Punisher MAX.
 MAX is Marvel’s R-rated line, in which writers can use more adult content and profanity.
 Near the end of Ennis’s time writing Punisher MAX, he wrote the Valley Forge, Valley Forge storyline which asked the question “How did Frank Castle become a sociopath?”
 Part of Castle’s backstory is his long service in Vietnam, and this storyline goes back to that part of his history looking for answers.
 The result is savage and depressing.
 And it gives us a pretty compelling case that Frank Castle did not become The Punisher when his family was killed by the mob.
 He became that person in Vietnam.
 The Punisher was waiting in Frank Castle when he arrived home from his second tour.

-Even if you do not know anything about The Punisher (or Marvel comics), you know enough from reading this summary to read this book.
+Even if you do not know anything about The Punisher or Marvel comics, you know enough from reading this summary to read this book.
 Valley Forge, Valley Forge is a striking example of a writer using a traditional comics character to discuss far greater themes and history.
 It’s like being kicked in the chest repeatedly, but it’s amazing.
-C-Man and I both think it should be studied in literature classes.

 Get Your War On is not a comic that shows war happening, but it is a comic about war.
-Specifically, the “War on Terror” that commenced after 9/11 and has been screwing up the world more ever since.
+Specifically, the “War on Terror” that commenced after 9/11 and has been screwing up the world ever since.
 David Rees posted it as a webcomic starting in October 2001 and captured a particular kind of reaction that some Americans had to the war, which can be summarized as “What the hell?!
-This is really fucked up and I’m very confused!”
+This is really fucked up, why is this happening?!”

-Clearly that was not the experience of all Americans, but this is a snapshot of a specific cultural reaction to the “war” and a serious critique and satire of it.
-And it’s really freakin’ funny.
-Like his earlier book My New Fighting Technique is Unstoppable, it’s basically made of clip art and profanity.
+It’s both a snapshot of a specific cultural reaction to the “war” and a serious critique and satire of it.
+And it’s really freakin’ (painfully) funny.
+If you can track down a copy easily, I recommend you do so.

-And that’s the list of our favorite graphic novels and comics about war!
-If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!
+That concludes today’s roundup of comics about war that I love and recommend!
+If you have any suggestions for me, please leave them in the comments – and thanks for sharing this post on social media or with friends.